Italy–Peru relations: History from 1870 to 1906

 Peru recognised the Kingdom of Italy on April 7, 1862.
 On May 3, 1863, both states signed a 10-year consular agreement and in 1864 the Italian legation opened in Lima, replacing the Sardinian one.
 A treaty of commerce and navigation was signed on July 27, 1869, and an extradition agreement was signed on May 21, 1870.
 The former was modified and approved in 1874.
 Relations were formally established on December 23, 1874, with the signing of a Treaty of Friendship, Commerce and Navigation, although it was only approved by both parliaments in 1878.

-During the Spanish–South American War (1865–1879), the Italian consul, Juan Antonio Migliorati, acted with the French consul, M. Lesseps, to prevent combat between both states, organising (under the auspices of then Foreign Minister, Toribio Pacheco), a confidential meeting in May 1866 with representatives from Peru, Bolivia and Chile where a peace proposal was presented to them, abeit unsuccessfully.
+During the Spanish–South American War (1865–1879), the Italian consul, Juan Antonio Migliorati, acted with the French consul, M. Lesseps, to prevent combat between both states, organising (under the auspices of then Foreign Minister, Toribio Pacheco), a confidential meeting in May 1866 with representatives from Peru, Bolivia and Chile where a peace proposal was presented to them, albeit unsuccessfully.
 This was done despite the consul's official position of neutrality, and in contrast to the Italian colony's support of the Peruvian cause and dislike of the consulate's position.

 The capture of Rome in 1870 was strongly opposed by Peruvian society, who considered that Pope Pius IX had been kidnapped by the occupying troops.
 Despite the official neutrality of the Peruvian government, the Italian legation, headed by chargé d'affaires and consul general Hipólito Garrou, complained to the Ministry of Foreign Affairs due to the publication of a protest by prominent Peruvian Catholics in the newspaper La Sociedad, which included members of the government such as Minister of Finance Nicolás de Piérola, Minister of Government Manuel Santa María, and Foreign Minister José Jorge Loayza.
 The complaint was solved after the Foreign Ministry notified the president of the Catholic Society, who authored the protest, of "its conformity with the principles of the document, but its disagreement with the language used against the Italian government and people".

 From 1840 to 1880, a wave of Italian immigration reached Peru, with the 1857 census of Lima numbering the community at 3,469 people.
 In contrast to other colonies, the Italians assimilated easily into Peruvian society, with a local motto, "the Italian on the corner", referencing the commercial nature of the community in Lima.
 Colonisation attempts were made again by Peru starting in 1872, with the establishment of the Society of European Immigration, whose efforts varied in success.